Services provided by the IWMF for WMozzies

 The free newsletter, the Torch, is published quarterly and each issue keeps you informed about the progress being made in the fight against WM, as well as research activities, treatments, IWMF events and programs.
 The Torch can be viewed and printed directly from the IWMF web site

-You can join IWMF-Talk by using the online form on this website.
+You can join IWMF-Connect by using the online form on this website.

 LIFELINE and One-on-One Support